-- a) In accordance with section 102 of the Act, a Municipality may-

-- (i) consolidate any separate accounts of persons liable for payments to the Municipality; and

-- (ii) credit a payment by such a person against any account of that person.

-- b) Payments received by the Municipality shall accordingly be allocated in the following order of priority:

-- (i) interest on arrears;

-- (ii) payments made by way of monthly installments in accordance with an agreement with the Municipality;

-- (iii) rates;

-- (iv) availability fees;

-- (v) sewage fees;

-- (vi) rentals in respect of housing and other leases;

-- (vii) repayments of loans;

-- (viii) sundry fees and levies;

-- (ix) fees for refuse removals;

-- (x) water;

-- (xi) electricity.
+- a) In accordance with section 102 of the Act, a Municipality may- - (i) consolidate any separate accounts of persons liable for payments to the Municipality; and - (ii) credit a payment by such a person against any account of that person. - b) Payments received by the Municipality shall accordingly be allocated in the following order of priority: - (i) sewage fees; - (ii) fees for refuse removals; - (iii) rates; - (iv) water; - (v) electricity; - (vi) rentals in respect of housing and other leases; - (vii) sundry fees and levies; - c) Interests are charged seperately for each service and interest with regard to a specific service will be cleared prior to allocating money received to the specific service according to the priority order set out in 5.6 b) above. - d) Receipts will be allocated per service to oldest debt first.